 Value Description 80h Conflicting Attributes: The attributes specified in the command are conflicting.
-82h Attempted Write to Read Only Range: The controller may optionally report this status if a Deallocate is attempted for a read only range.
-The controller shall not return this status value if the read-only condition on the media is a result of a change in the write protection state of a namespace (refer to the Namespace Write Protection section in the NVM Express Base Specification).
+Attempted Write to Read Only Range: The controller may optionally report this status if a 82h Deallocate is attempted for a read only range.
+The controller shall not return this status value if the 0211 read-only condition on the media is a result of a change in the write protection state of a namespace (refer to the Namespace Write Protection section in the NVM Express Base Specification).
+Command Size Limit Exceeded: One or more of the Dataset Management processing limits (i.e., 83h non-zero values of the DMRL, DMRSL and DMSL fields in the Identify Controller data structure) 0311 was exceeded (refer to section 3.2.3.1).
+The controller shall not return this status value if bit 2 is set to '1' in the Optional NVM Command Support field in the Identify Controller data structure.